VedantM22/titanic/README.md

-TITANIC.ipynb : Main file where the training data is prepared and ML model is created for prediction.
+TITANIC.ipynb : Main file where the training data is prepared and ANN model is created for prediction.

-TITANIC-TEST.ipynb : Pre-processing is done on the testing data so that it can fed to the model for prediction.
+TITANIC-TEST.ipynb : Pre-processing is done on the testing data so that it can be fed to the model for prediction.

-my_test.csv: Cleaned and processed trained data
+my_test.csv: Cleaned and processed trained data.

 comp_submission.csv : This is the predicted data by the model.

-train.csv : Training data provided by kaggle for training purpose.
+train.csv : Training data.

-test.csv : Test data provided by kaggle for testing purpose.
+test.csv : Test data.